 The directional earth fault function is used for instant and time-delayed earth fault protection.
-A device with both voltage and current protection modules can have four (4) stages in the function (I0dir>, I0dir>>, I0dir>>>).
+A device with both voltage and current protection modules can have four (4) stages in the function (I0dir>, I0dir>>, I0dir>>>, I0dir>>>).
 The operating decisions are based on selected neutral current and voltage magnitudes which the function constantly measures.

 Figure.
 4.4.6 - 41.
-Simplified function block diagram of the IOdir> function.
+Simplified function block diagram of the I0dir> function.

 The function block uses residual current measurement values and neutral voltage measurement values.
-The available residual current measurement channels are l{01} and l{02} (residual current measurement) and l{02} (residual current calculated from phase current).
+The available residual current measurement channels are l{01} and l{02} (residual current measurement) and I0Calc (residual current calculated from phase current).
 The user can select the monitored current magnitude to be equal either to RMS values (fundamental frequency component), to TRMS values from the whole harmonic specter of 32 components, or to peak-to-peak values.

 The fault current angle is based on comparing the neutral voltage U_0 angle to the residual current I_0 angle.
 Both I_0 and U_0 must be above the squelch limit to be able to detect the angle.
-The squelch limit for the I_0 current is 0.01 x I_0 and for the U_0 voltage 0.01 x U_0 .
+The squelch limit for the I_0 current is 0.01 x I_n and for the U_0 voltage 0.01 x U_n .

 Table.
-4.4.6 - 83.
+4.4.6 - 84.
 Measurement inputs of the IOdir> function.

-Signal Description Time base I 01 RMS Fundamental frequency component of coarse residual current measurement input I01 5ms I 01 TRMS TRMS measurement of coarse residual current measurement input I01 5ms I 01 PP Peak-to-peak measurement of coarse residual current measurement input I01 5ms I 02 RMS Fundamental frequency component of sensitive residual current measurement input I02 5ms I 02 TRMS TRMS measurement of coarse sensitive current measurement input I02 5ms I 02 PP Peak-to-peak measurement of sensitive residual current measurement input 102 5ms I 0 Calc Fundamental frequency component of residual current calculated from the three phase currents 5ms U 0 RMS Fundamental frequency component of zero sequence voltage measurement input U0 5ms U {0Calc} Fundamental frequency component of of the zero sequence voltage calculated from the three phase voltages 5ms
+Signal Description I 01 RMS Fundamental frequency component of coarse residual current measurement input I01 I 01 TRMS TRMS measurement of coarse residual current measurement input I01 I 01 PP Peak-to-peak measurement of coarse residual current measurement input I01 I 02 RMS Fundamental frequency component of sensitive residual current measurement input I02 I 02 TRMS TRMS measurement of coarse sensitive current measurement input I02 I 02 PP Peak-to-peak measurement of sensitive residual current measurement input I02 I 0 Calc Fundamental frequency component of residual current calculated from the three phase currents U 0 RMS Fundamental frequency component of zero sequence voltage measurement input U0 U {0Calc} Fundamental frequency component of of the zero sequence voltage calculated from the three phase voltages